deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 She managed a weak, bravado-fuelled grin and extended a fist though she was sweating, shaking and tight-faced from pain.
-"Good to see you again, Stainless.
+"Good to see you again, STAINLESS.
 Looks like your boys turned out okay."

-"Don't fookin' thank me until we're home." he replied, though he bumped her fist in return, then turned to Warhorse "Get her to the roof, mate."
+"Don't fookin' thank me until we're home." he replied, though he bumped her fist in return, then turned to WARHORSE "Get her to the roof, mate."

 "Yes sir!"